 Having experienced much in my enlightenment, one thing people do not know is that masters and any enlightened one do not visit you, you at the level of your consciousness and purity expand and visit ‘them’.
 I have been blessed by the masters Black Elder, Guru Rinpoche and Jesus in the waking day.
 Those were the three because those were the past lives of the times and era’s of both my good lives and my dark ones.

 I was visiting all the Missions in California in the year 2000 with my daughter.
 At the last minute our flight cancelled and the only way we could go that day was to reverse the itinerary trip and start in San Diego rather than San Francisco.
-We were about half way through our trip already and on our way to our next destination of Santa Barbara for that day before we left for our adventure, I called the rent a car to make sure we could rent a extra few days.
+We were about half way through our trip already.
+Our next destination was Santa Barbara, but I had to call the rent a car place to make sure we could rent the car a extra few days.